zouharvi/uds-snlp-tutorial/ir-lsa/main.md

     - Can be parallelized at the cost of a slightly less accurate approximation }

+# Considerations

+Pros:

+- Easy to implement
+- Explainable terms
+- Quite fast runtime

+. . .

+Cons:

+- Only surface dependencies
+- SVD is not updatable

 # Resources

 1. Python code: <https://medium.com/acing-ai/what-is-latent-semantic-analysis-lsa-4d3e2d18417a>